George John Pinwell

-George John Pinwell (London 26 December 1842 - 8 September 1875 London), was a British illustrator and watercolourist.
+George John Pinwell (London 26 December 1842 - 8 September 1875 London), was a British illustrator and watercolourist, a key member of the Idyllist school.

 Biography

 Pinwell was born on 26 December 1842 at 12 Great Mays Buildings, London.
 He was baptised on 27 July 1845, at St. Mark's, Surbiton, south-west London, along with his younger brother Henry (born c.
 1845).
 His parents were John Pinwell, (Note: While the Oxford Dictionary of National Biography gives his father's name as John, his marriage registration gives his name as George John, and his trade as a builder.
 However the census and other records give his father's name as John and his occupation as carpenter.) a carpenter or builder, and his wife, Mary Ann Baker.
 Pinwell's father was thought to have been involved in building the original Surbiton railway station in south-west London.
 His mother was "a rough, illiterate woman", and "a rough and determined person."